zdravkov/kendo-docs/api/web/sortable.md

         });
     </script>

+### cursorOffset.left `Number`

+The left offset of the hint element relative to the mouse cursor/finger.

+### cursorOffset.top `Number`

+The top offset of the hint element relative to the mouse cursor/finger.

 ### disabled `String`*(default: null)*

 Selector that determines which items are disabled. **Disabled items cannot be dragged but are valid sort targets**.